apandas/2024-07-08-upr-online/index.md

 {% endcomment %}

 <h2 id="schedule">Schedule</h2>
-<p>The schedule of this workshop will be posted here.
-Please check again closer to the date of the workshop.</p>

-{% comment %}
 {% if site.carpentry == "swc" %}
 {% include swc/schedule.html %}
 {% elsif site.carpentry == "dc" %}